-There can be no denying that a web site is the most essential component for marketing any business today.
+There’s no denying that a website is the most essential component for marketing any business today.

-For those small businesses that have made the commitment and invested in developing a modern web site, hopefully they’ve done it under one domain.
+For those small businesses that have made the commitment and invested in developing a modern, mobile-enabled website, hopefully, they’ve done it under one domain.
 And if they’ve incorporated a blog, optimized the site for search and have integrated all of their related social channels, the reality is that these organizations have only reached first base in the long game of online marketing.

 What’s Content Marketing?

-Content marketing is a way of engaging and attracting existing and potential customers through content creation and online distribution.
-In short order, this rapidly emerging discipline is defining which businesses will succeed with online marketing and how they’ll do it.
+Content Marketing is a way of engaging and attracting existing and potential customers through content creation and online distribution.
+In short order, this now mainstream discipline is defining which businesses will succeed with online marketing and how they’ll do it.

-As I’ve come to introduce this new idea to senior management and decision makers in different kinds of businesses, the reaction has been everything from interesting to dismissive.
-For those not yet up to speed, I offer this summary to those who question why every business must now become a publisher of content that will provide utilitarian value to customers and prospects
+As I’ve come to introduce this idea to senior management and decision-makers in different organizations, the reaction has been everything from interesting to dismissive.
+For those not yet up to speed, I offer this summary to those who question why every business must now become a publisher of content that will provide ongoing value to customers and prospects.

-After the effort, expense, and resources required to actually develop and deploy a new web site, many small businesses are challenged to accept the idea that this was not a one time event.
-Because it almost always takes more time and money than they planned for, few are willing to step up for round two of a consultant’s invoices shortly after a site launch.
+After the effort, expense, and resources required to actually develop and deploy a new website, many small businesses are challenged to accept the idea that this was not a one-time event.
+Because it almost always takes more time and money than they planned for, few are willing to step up for round two of a consultant’s invoices shortly after site launch.